Business Technology Roundtable

 The use of video by consumers, government and business is growing at a staggering rate.
 According to the Cisco Visual Networking Index, in just three years, one million video minutes (the equivalent of 674 days) will traverse the Internet every second.
 Use of video calling services is also increasing.
 Share your support for an open video community.

 You have read this article business technology / open standards / TelePresence / unified communications / video conferencing with the title .
-You can bookmark this page URL http://apfurtado.blogspot.com/2012/11/massive-economic-upside-for-unified.html.
+You can bookmark this page URL https://apfurtado.blogspot.com/2012/11/massive-economic-upside-for-unified.html.
 Thanks!

 Global Cloud Index: Traffic to Grow Sixfold by 2016